 Major Mines Office

 The Major Mines Office (MMO) brings coordination and clear accountability to both industry and government to ensure timely review of high-quality permit applications to support enduring decisions with respect to permitting major mine projects.
-MMO leads the coordinated authorizations process for major mine permitting across the province, working with natural resource agencies including the Ministry of Energy, Mines and Petroleum Resources, the Ministry of Environment and Climate Change Strategy, and the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+MMO leads the coordinated authorizations process for major mine permitting across the province, working with natural resource agencies including the Ministry of Energy, Mines and Low Carbon Innovation, the Ministry of Environment and Climate Change Strategy, and the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.

 For a detailed overview of the coordinated authorizations process, including a list of potential authorizations required for major mine development, please refer to the Guide to Coordinated Authorizations for Major Mines in B. C. (PDF, 1,530KB).

 For more information on major mines in B.C., visit the BC Mine Information website.

 Major mines and expansions in B.C., including large-scale industrial mineral and aggregate mines, are typically reviewable under the Environmental Assessment Act and require an environmental assessment certificate.
 MMO works closely with the Environmental Assessment Office during the environmental assessment process to create continuity from the assessment through permitting.
 This ensures that there is a comprehensive understanding of issues, mitigation measures, subsequent proponent conditions, and of the issues that are brought forward to be addressed during the permit review process.

 Consulting and Collaborating with Indigenous Nations